 A Global Impact

 Thanks to freely-available training materials and online support, SMART is fast becoming the global standard for monitoring used by protected area law enforcement.
 There are currently over 600 sites in more than 55 countries using SMART to better manage national parks and other reserves.
 Eleven countries have already adopted SMART as their official monitoring system for their protected area networks; this includes countries such as Uganda, Zambia, and Zimbabwe where the North Carolina Zoo is active in SMART capacity building, but also countries further afield such as Nepal, Columbia, and the Philippines.
 The software is also available in over ten different languages and globally thousands of people have been trained in its use.
 Involvement with this project is just one example of how the NC Zoo is helping to revolutionize conservation practices and build capacity for people involved with wildlife conservation all around the world.

-Partners: Frankfurt Zoological Society (FZL), Global Wildlife Conservation, Panthera, Peace Parks Foundation, SMART Partnership, Wildlife Conservation Society (WCS), Wildlife Protection Solutions, World Wildlife Fund (WWF), Zoological Society of London (ZSL)
+Partners: Frankfurt Zoological Society (FZS), Global Wildlife Conservation, North Carolina Zoo, Panthera, Peace Parks Foundation, Wildlife Conservation Society (WCS), Wildlife Protection Solutions, World Wildlife Fund (WWF), Zoological Society of London (ZSL)